-If you’re providing PR and Marketing services in the B2B space then the chances are you’ll have a good idea of what content marketing is.
+If you’re providing B2B PR and Marketing services you’ll have a good idea of what content marketing is.
 If not, then the Content Marketing Institute defines it as follows:

 “Content marketing is a marketing technique of creating and distributing valuable, relevant and consistent content to attract and acquire a clearly defined audience – with the objective of driving profitable customer action.”

 To further your knowledge, here’s a handy A-Z of content marketing that will give you a good introduction to the key terms used in content marketing.

 A – Authenticity

 Perhaps the clearest defining factor of any kind of content marketing is to avoid sales patter and good old BS.
 This generally means writing in a trusting tone of voice and our number one rule is to avoid being self referential.
 It stands to reason that if you can exhibit knowledge and expertise in an area that you are someone to look to for helping solve a problem.
 This isn’t about you or your company but about the customer and how their problem can be solved.
 Be authentic in everything that you do and you’ll engender trust in people who will want to keep listening to you

 Making content isn’t cheap.
 If you’re going to undertake a piece of research then you’ll need to pay someone to manage it, undertake the research itself, write it up in a suggestible form and then make it look nice.
 If you’re going to undertake a content- led approach then you’ll need to factor in the cost of producing it.
 Even if it seems expensive, it’s ultimately an investment in your brand and credibility.
 It also means that you’ll hopefully be creating ‘long form’ content that can be used over a longer period of time that some other more throw away marketing initiatives.
 Also, if you create a piece of content then it can be distributed through multiple channels.
 The great thing about a well designed guides or piece of research is that it can exist in digital and physical forms, further opening up your distribution channels.